50 Agriculture Building, (307) 766-3103

 KAREN PANTER, B.S.
 Colorado State University 1979; M.S.
 University of Nebraska 1981; Ph.D.
 Colorado State University 1985; Extension Horticulture Specialist 1998.

-Rollin H. Abernethy, Ron Delaney, Mark Ferrell, David Koch, Alan Gray, James M. Krall, Stephen D. Miller, Thomas D. Whitson, David Wilson
+Rollin H. Abernethy, Jack Cecil, James Cook, Ron Delaney, Mark Ferrell, Alan Gray, Robin W. Groose, David Koch, Bernie Kolp, James M. Krall, Stephen D. Miller, Thomas D. Whitson, David Wilson

-The Department of Plant Sciences offers a Bachelor of Science degree in Agroecology jointly with the Department of Ecosystem Science and Management and three minors.
+The Department of Plant Sciences offers a Bachelor of Science degree in Agroecology, jointly with the Department of Ecosystem Science and Management, and three minors.
 Minors offered by Plant Sciences include Agroecology, Horticulture, and Plant Protection.
 The minor in horticulture includes courses in landscape design, plant materials and their propagation, organic food production, turfgrass science, and greenhouse design and management.
 The minor in Plant Protection includes courses in agronomy, plant genetics, plant pathology, and weed science.
-The department of Ecosystem Science and Management offers a minor in soils.
 These minors allow students within many bachelors programs to obtain an added emphasis in areas that enjoy strong employment opportunities.

 Rooms 50/2013 Agriculture Building